 If you’re injured due to negligent medical care providers, you may be eligible to file a medical malpractice lawsuit in Florida.
 However, it should be noted that winning a medical malpractice suit is rarely easy.

-- Proof of a doctor-patient relationship: the first step is to prove that you have an official doctor-patient relationship with the negligent healthcare provider.
+The first step is to prove that you have an official doctor-patient relationship with the negligent healthcare provider.

-- The medical provider or facility breached the standard of care: You and your Florida medical malpractice lawyer must show convincing evidence that the accused healthcare provider breached the standard of care.
+You and your Florida medical malpractice lawyer must show convincing evidence that the accused healthcare provider breached the standard of care.
 Under the Florida Malpractice Act, you must enlist the help of a medical expert to prove your claims.

-- The physician’s negligence was the “proximate” cause of the injuries or wrongful death: Further, you must show that the physician’s negligence was the “proximate cause” of your injuries.
+Further, you must show that the physician’s negligence was the “proximate cause” of your injuries.
 Essentially, there must be proof that your injuries occurred as a result of the doctor’s negligence.

-- You or your loved one suffered significant harm due to the doctor’s negligence: Lastly, you and your Florida medical malpractice attorney must prove that you suffered serious harm as a result of your doctor’s negligent acts.
+Lastly, you and your Florida medical malpractice attorney must prove that you suffered serious harm as a result of your doctor’s negligent acts.